Accenture/mercury-nodejs/guides/CHAPTER-6.md

 ## Inspect event metadata

 There are some reserved metadata for route name ("my_route"), trace ID ("my_trace_id") and trace path ("my_trace_path") in the event's headers.
 They do not exist in the incoming event envelope.
-Instead, the system automatically insert them as read-only metadata.
+The system automatically insert them as read-only metadata.

-They are used when your code wants to obtain an instance of the PostOffice API.

-You can also inspect other event metadata such as the replyTo address and correlation ID.
+You may inspect other event metadata such as the replyTo address and correlation ID.

 Note that the "replyTo" address is optional.
-It only exists when the caller is making an RPC call to your function.
-If the caller sends an asynchronous request, the "replyTo" value is null.
+It only exists when the caller is making an RPC request or callback to your function.
+If the caller sends an asynchronous drop-n-forget request, the "replyTo" value is null.

 ## Platform API